jedrus2000/totra/README.md

 -------

-[TopTracker](https://www.toptal.com/tracker) is great time tracking tool, but when it comes to makes polls, reports etc. I find CLI tools much more productive then clicking around web page.
+[TopTracker](https://www.toptal.com/tracker) is great time tracking tool, but when it comes to making polls, reports etc. I find CLI tools much more productive then clicking around web page.

 The idea went from simple question: *how much hours I've worked i.e this week ?*